UK Brexit and WTO farm support limits

 Some weeks ago I discussed the prospects for a Doha Round mini-package at the next WTO Ministerial Council meeting in Bali in December, and I explained the proposals making up the agricultural elements of that mini-package.
 A recent paper produced jointly by the Geneva-based International Centre for Trade and Sustainable Development (ICTSD) and the Food and Agriculture Organization (FAO) also provides a useful introduction to the agricultural issues at stake in the Bali talks.

 Since then, the Chair of the agricultural negotiations has provided a status update on the progress towards agreement on this mini-package.
-It makes for tortuous reading as the negotiators get into mind-numbing detail on aspects of the proposals.… Read the rest
+It makes for tortuous reading as the negotiators get into mind-numbing detail on aspects of the proposals.
+At the same time, the new WTO Director-General, Roberto Azevêdo, has warned that the count-down to Bali has begun and, despite his determined optimism in his report to the informal meeting of the WTO Trade Negotiations Committee (which oversees the negotiations) earlier this month it is clear there is still some way to go if concrete results are to be achieved at this meeting.… Read the rest

 The Doha Round Bali ‘mini-package’ in agriculture